Northwestern names ninth president

 “Greg was drawn to Northwestern because of our commitment to be an institution of both academic excellence and unwavering Christian faith,” says Vogel.
 “He identifies personally with our mission to be a distinctively Christian college and senses a call to serve Northwestern in leadership.”

 Christy says he is “humbled and grateful” to be appointed to Northwestern’s presidency.
 “Northwestern is widely recognized for being a high-quality academic institution with a very strong faculty and a Christ-centered focus,” he says.
-“I have always had great respect for the college and its role in Christian higher education as an institution affiliated with the Reformed Church in America.
-I will work diligently to be a good steward of the human and financial resources the college has been blessed with and invite alumni and friends to continue to provide the support necessary for Northwestern to achieve its next level of academic achievement.”
+“I have always had great respect for the college and its role in Christian higher education as an institution affiliated with the Reformed Church in

 The president-elect says one of his first goals will be to immerse himself in the campus community.
 “Any institution is only as strong as its people.
 I have been extremely impressed with the people of Northwestern I have met, and I want to get to know even better the people who make Northwestern the special place it is.
 While I am familiar with many things that make Northwestern unique, I have much more to learn about its numerous strengths so I can most effectively represent the college to its various constituencies.”